spacetelescope/jwst/docs/jwst/firstframe/description.rst

 :Class: `jwst.firstframe.FirstFrameStep`
 :Alias: firstframe

+The `FirstFrameStep` has been deprecated and will be removed in a future release.
+Flagging the first group  has been added to the RSCD step.

 The MIRI first frame correction step flags the first group in every integration as bad (the "DO_NOT_USE" data quality flag is added to the GROUPDQ array), but only if the total number of groups per integration is greater than 3.